robbycp/react-native-boilerplate/README.md

   - Change prefixes in linking config in src/navigation/linking
   - Change AndroidManifest.xml with targeted scheme / domain
   - Change in Info.plist `CFBundleURLSchemes` `sibudi` value with targeted scheme / domain
+10. Env
+  - add value for file .env.staging and .env.production using .env-example template

 ## One signal
 1. Create account in firebase.
 Copy server key and sender id